RahaMasoumi/Gated-Network-Credence/Data/README.md

 artifact, and recover the observed network with `Sign != 0` when a result should not depend on the placeholders — 54% of the edges are neutral.

-Even after augmentation, 9 sink components survive the loose gate, so a sink-resolution step of the kind used for Dataset A is still needed before out-Laplacian dynamics can reach a single consensus.